ChrystianDuarte/rhosmapi/README.md

 ![Networkpolicy](https://drive.google.com/uc?id=1_YJhO9EiV9mZ-hNrtR30dhAli4UHeajJ)
 ### Install NetworkPolicy in FuseOnlineNamespace

-It is necessary aggregate now
+It is necessary aggregate now the network

 because the syndesys webconsole lost , its only for demostration